erique/ostc-mk2/code_part1/OSTC_code_asm_part1/docu/README.txt

          General: Default storage = Overlay (-sco)
          Optimization: Enable all

-   - Make sure the IDE is configured to find the clib.lib file (needed even with pé_deco.o)
+   - Make sure the IDE is configured to find the "clib.lib" file (needed even with precompiled p2_deco.o)
      Menu : Project > Build Options ... > Project > Directories
          Set «Search Directories» for : «Library Seach Path» to the path of the “clib.lib” file (in c:\Program Files\Microship\MCC18\lib in my case) Set «Build Directory Policy» to «Assemble/Compile in source-file directory, link in output directory»

+ - If you want to compile in DEBUG mode, select "Debug" in the build configuration menu in the top-bar of the IDE.
+   It adds more safety tests into the code, so it is easier to spot bugs, but generate firware NOT SUITABLE for diving !
+   ==> Always revert to Release and recompile everything once debugging is done.

+ - If you want a translated version (FRENCH, SPANISH, etc.), uncomment the corresponding #define in definitions.asm

  - Hit F10 to recompile everything.
    --> You should get a .hex file where you saved your project.